ACA 101: Selling Under-65 Health Insurance

 ● ● ●

 The ACA health market has seen a lot of changes within the past few years.
 Here at Ritter, we’re embracing the amazing sales opportunities that the ACA presents.
-We’ve jumped back into the marketplace, and we hope you’ll join us in selling under-65 plans!
+We’re excited to see your business grow with under-65 sales!

 Interested in learning more about Ritter’s under-65 health contracting opportunities?
-Send us a message.
+Contact your sales specialist.

 Editor’s Note: A special thanks to our friends at Quick Insured Brokerage, one of the Ritter Insurance Marketing Family of Companies, for their assistance with this informational post!
-This article has been updated to include information relevant to 2024.
+This post has been updated to include information relevant to the 2025 OEP.

 Share Post